eleanorviita/functional_diversity/README.md

 ```

 ## Dependencies
 This project was run in a containerized environment using Docker.
-A pre-built `Dockerfile` is included to simplify installation of Psi4 and other dependencies.
+A pre-built `Dockerfile` is included to simplify installation of Psi4 and other dependencies: psi4 numpy rdkit matplotlib pandas scipy

 ## License
 MIT License